ExpressionEngine/ExpressionEngine-User-Guide/source/cp/publish/create.rst

 Save & Close
 ~~~~~~~~~~~~

-Saves the entry and returns the :doc:`Entry Manager<cp/publish/edit>` page, filtered to the entry's channel.
+Saves the entry and returns the :doc:`/cp/publish/edit` page, filtered to the entry's channel.

 .. _entry_live_preview: